uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/seminars-and-workshops.md

 ---
-title: Seminars & Workshops
+title: Seminars and Workshops
-id: 1
+id: 2
 thumbnail: /images/sr-icon-4.png
 path: seminars-and-workshops
 parentPath: education-and-outreach
 cat: navigation
 parentEle: Education & Outreach
+backToTopBtnFlag: true
 ---

 Each month, the CARC's Research Facilitation & Applications team offers a number of workshops designed to introduce users to the computing cluster and its features.